 In addition to Project Review Meetings, Program Review Meetings may be held to provide a forum for reviews of the latest results from individual project experiments and any other incremental project progress towards major demonstrations.
 Program Review Meetings are generally held once per year and last two to three days.

-For cost estimating purposes, applicants should assume that in FY23 and beyond 40% of the review meetings will be at or near ONR, Arlington VA, and 60% will be held at other government or non-government facilities within the continental United States.
+For cost estimating purposes, applicants should assume 40% of the review meetings will be at or near ONR, Arlington VA, and 60% will be held at other government or non-government facilities within the continental United States.